 The November 2018 UK HPI will be published at 9.30am on Wednesday 16 January 2019.
 See the calendar of release dates.

 2. Economic statement

-The UK Property Transaction Statistics (PDF, 824KB) showed that the number of seasonally adjusted transactions on residential properties with a value of £40,000 or greater has increased by 9.2% in the year to October 2017.
-Between September 2017 and October 2017, property transactions increased by 1.7%.
+The UK Property Transactions Statistics for October 2018 showed that on a seasonally adjusted basis, the number of transactions on residential properties with a value of £40,000 or greater was 102,530.
+This is 1.3% higher than a year ago.
+Between September and October 2018, transactions increased by 0.9%.

 3. Price changes

 Annual price change for UK by country over the past 5 years

 Download this chart’s data (CSV, 1KB)